 11. G.R.E.A.T.
 Rescue of NE Florida

-G.R.E.A.T Rescue of NE Florida accomplished great success in rescuing and taking care of the kill-shelter dogs for 21 years.
+Another of the best dog rescues in Florida, G.R.E.A.T Rescue of NE Florida has seen great success in rescuing and taking care of kill-shelter dogs for 21 years.
 Located in Jacksonville, this organization was founded by Judi Brown, whose love for dogs started with her first dog, a Golden Retriever named Rhonda, in 1975.

 This Golden Retriever-focused organization has certainly grown since then.
 They are made up of a large group of volunteers who help, rescue, rehabilitate and provide new homes for Golden Retrievers, offering medical care and training help.
 You can adopt one of their Goldens through their website after passing the initial screening process.